Important Updates

 • Another valid passport endorsed with a certificate of entitlement to the right of abode

-This is because it cannot be assumed that airlines are obligated to conduct checks, or that they will clearly confirm an individual’s exemption from the ETA scheme.
+This is because it cannot be assumed that checks airlines are obligated to conduct will themselves clearly confirm an individual’s exemption from the ETA scheme.

 Dual British or Irish national using a foreign passport, such as a US, EU, or Australian passport, may face administrative complications with ETA rules.
 Boarding may be refused if the traveller cannot prove British or Irish citizenship.